gomorpheus/morpheus-docs/provisioning/virtual_images/virtual_images.rst

 System Images are pre-configured with metadata and have Cloud-Init or Cloudbase-Init installed.
 These images are ready to be provisioned with no configuration necessary.
 It is highly recommended to populate the ``Administration -> Provisioning -> Cloud-Init`` section with user data prior to provisioning, as the user and password/key will be added to all Instances provisioned from System Images.
 Users can also be added during provisioning in the `Add User` provisioning wizard section.

 ..
-NOTE:: Editing System Images is disabled.
+NOTE:: System Images settings are not editable.

 User Images
 ^^^^^^^^^^^